SuperFuels/COMDEX/docs/Future Build/Libraries/Binary/Photon Algebra Checklist.md

     I3["CodexLang++ compiler → Photon instructions"]
     I4["Export .photon.json spec for external nodes/tools"]
     I5["Wire into GlyphNet stack (sPHY encoder/decoder)"]
 end

+    end

+📌 Build Task: Flattened Entanglement Printing

+Description:
+⬜ Currently pp prints entanglements in explicit-parentheses style to preserve AST grouping (e.g. (a ↔ a) ↔ b).
+For readability, it may be preferable to flatten these into canonical form (e.g. a ↔ a ↔ b), while still ensuring roundtrip safety with parse and normalize.

+Acceptance Criteria:
+	•	pp outputs flattened entanglements (all ↔ children printed in a single chain).
+	•	parse(pp(expr)) still produces an AST that normalizes to the same as normalize(expr).
+	•	Regression + property-based tests still pass.
+	•	Add explicit regression tests for pp flattening behavior.

+Priority: Low (backlog)
+Rationale: Current style passes tests and is functionally correct.
+Flattening improves readability but is not required to unblock other tasks.

+⸻

     %% Connections
     P7 --> E1